A review of Cloud-Based Call Center Software v.s. On-Premise Call Center Software

 On-Premise Contact Center Software vs. Cloud-Based Contact Center Software

 Why are so many call centers making the switch to a cloud-based solution?
-We analyze the benefits by putting cloud and on-premise solutions head-to-head in the factors that matter most to call center managers.
+Here we analyze the benefits by putting cloud and on-premise solutions head-to-head in the factors that matter most to call center managers.

 When your business relies on your staff making or receiving calls, any disruption is going to cost you financially.
 Whatever solution you choose, you need it to be as reliable as possible.